DragonMinded/homeassistant-streamdeck/README.md

 If you wish to use a graphic with a particular spacer instead of the configured blank image, you can do so with a special syntax.
 Assuming you have MDI icons configured properly, you can select a particular MDI icon by adding an entity prefixed with "mdi:".
 For instance, to show the Xbox logo in a blank spot, add an entity named `"mdi:microsoft-xbox"` to your entities list.
 Similarly, if you wish to use a graphic file, you can add an entity prefixed with "image:".
 For instance, to show a graphic called "Test.png" inside the `Assets/` directory, add an entity named `"image:Test.png"` to your entities list.
 Note that these images will be colored using the blank color as specified in the icon option section.

+Optionally, a monitoring server can be opened that will allow you to periodically check that your device is up and running properly.
+You can use this if you want to monitor a Stream Deck being driven off of a flaky wifi connection.
+If you want this, set enabled to "true" under the Home Assistant monitoring section.
+If you wish to change the port as well, you can do so by editing the port.
+Note that the port must be between 1 and 65535.
+If you are on a unix system then ports below 1024 require root access to use.

 ### Example Config File

 ```